 What happens next

-Processing time depends on meeting length, but a typical one-hour meeting takes a few minutes.
+Generally minutes are ready within 10 minutes.
 You don't need to keep the page open — processing runs in the background.
 When it's done, the minutes appear under All Minutes in the sidebar.

 While you wait, you can: